-This large aerospace museum is an annex of the Smithsonian National Air and Space Museum in Washington DC.
-Located in Chantilly Virginia this museum features some of the most impressive collection of spacecraft and aircraft found anywhere in the world.
+The Steven F. Udvar-Hazy Center is a large aerospace museum that serves as an annex of the Smithsonian National Air and Space Museum in Washington, D.C.
+Located in Chantilly, Virginia, this museum boasts one of the most impressive collections of spacecraft and aircraft anywhere in the world.
+Read the rest of this entry »

 The museum is spread over two large annexes and also features a large outdoor area where some of the larger aircraft are on display.

-Highlights include the the City of Everett, the first ever Boeing 747, a British Airway’s Concorde and the first presidential jet that served the US President between 1959 and 1996.
+Highlights include the City of Everett, the first ever Boeing 747, a British Airway’s Concorde and the first presidential jet that served the US President between 1959 and 1996.

 New York City’s Intrepid Sea, Air and Space Museum is a wonderful display set upon the USS Intrepid a Essex class aircraft carrier that was built during World War II.
 The ship forms part of a spectacular museum that features a wide range of military, civilian and passenger aircraft.
 The two biggest iconic attractions are the Concorde and the Space Shuttle Enterprise that made its home at the museum in July of 2012.